What I offer

 I keep brief notes about our sessions and might record sessions.
 These notes and recordings form a record of our work together.
 I might use them in my supervision and ongoing professional training and development, but I would not identify you.
 I store your notes securely.
 They will be destroyed when no longer required, or upon my death.

 Except as described above, I will reveal nothing we talk about to anyone else (even if they are paying for your counselling) without your explicit consent, a court order or a coroner’s request.

 While CCTV protects our premises, there is no CCTV in the counselling room.
 We keep the recordings for a few weeks, then overwrite them.

-We have conducted a COVID-19 risk assessment (https://counselling-matters.org.uk/covid-19) and will take all reasonable precautions to protect your health and ours.
-We are both required to comply with current government advice, including the use of masks and hand sanitiser as appropriate.
+We have conducted a COVID-19 risk assessment and will take all reasonable precautions to protect your health and ours.
+We are both required to comply with current government advice, including the use of masks and hand sanitiser.
 Please inform me if you, or anyone you are in close contact with, tests positive for the virus within 14 days of our last appointment.
 If you develop COVID-19 symptoms, please let me know as soon as possible.
-Do not attend your session if you are unwell or have been advised to self-isolate.
+Do not attend your session if you are unwell or have been told to self-isolate.

-If I develop COVID-19 I might be required to give details of those I have been in contact with to the Track and Trace service.
-While I might have to pass on your contact details, I would not indicate the nature of our relationship.
+If I develop COVID-19, I might have to give details of those I have been in close contact with to the NHS Track and Trace service.
+While I might have to pass on your contact details, I would not reveal the nature of our relationship.

-I am a registered member of a recognised professional body and work to their ethical framework.
+I am a registered member of a recognised professional body and abide by their ethical framework.
 If you are unhappy with any aspect of my service, please discuss it with me as soon as possible.
 I will do all I can to resolve any difficulties to your satisfaction.
-If we are unable to resolve any issue, I will offer the services of an experienced mediator.
-If you are still not satisfied, you can raise a complaint with my professional body.
+If we cannot resolve any issue, I will offer the services of an experienced mediator.
+If you remain unsatisfied, you can raise a complaint with my professional body.